Positions

 Adding margin to avoid liquidation

-When a position approaches 70% loss, traders can avoid losing the final 30% to liquidation by closing the postion.
+When a position approaches 80% loss, traders can avoid losing the final 20% to liquidation by closing the position.

 Removing margin to increase leverage